The ultimate driving machine.

 Did you get all of them? 🙂

-And what’s your company tagline?
+What’s your company tagline?
 Is it a Type 1 or Type 2?
-Does it pass the Beta Tagline Test?
+Does it pass “The Beta Tagline Test”?

 And if you don’t have a tagline yet, what are some of your favorite brand name taglines?

 Share in the comments below… I read and reply to every single one!